Skip to main content

 }

-By convention event handler props are named exactly as the JSX elements built-in events props.
-So they start with on followed by either the event name or the interaction that need to be performed such as onClick, onUploadFile, onTryingToFindARandomName and so on.
+So they should start with on followed by either the event name or the interaction that need to be performed such as onClick, OnUploadFile, onTryingToFindARandomName and so on.

 Event Propagation and Bubbling

-But before that let me ask you a simple question.
+But before that, let me ask you a simple question.

-What will happen if you have clicked on the child component of two nested JSX elements both having the onClick event attached to them?
+What will happen if you have clicked on the child component of two nested JSX elements, both having an event attached to their onClick prop?
 Which component will show its corresponding alert message?

 function Parent(){